 Contributions to the Fire Services Property Levy are based on a property's value and are made up of a fixed charge as well as a variable cost.
-The fixed charges for the 2018-19 financial year are \$109 for residential and \$221 for non-residential properties.
+The fixed charges for the 2018-19 financial year are administer and collect the Fire Services Property Levy since 1 July 2013 at the direction of the State Government.
+For more information about the Fire Services Property Levy, visit the 'Rates and Property' section of Council's website, www.queenscliffe.vic.gov.au.

+\$109 for residential and \$221 for non-residential properties.
 The variable cost is calculated depending on the type of property you own, its capital improved value (CIV) and the fire service classification that applies to your property.

-Victorian councils have been required to
+/ictorian councils have been required to